jtribe/Skroll/Readme.md

 # A story about using storyboard

-## Task: Create a scroll view with a content view
+## Task: Create a scroll view with a content view.
+Content view contains a list of views (like a table view / vert stack)

 - scroll view is the main view (not sure if that's the best idea)
 - add view to scroll view (the content view)